Emir Sahiti

-Emir Sahiti (born 29 November 1998) is a professional footballer who plays as a left winger for club Hamburger SV.
-Born in Kosovo and a former youth international for Albania, he plays for the Kosovo national team.
+Emir Sahiti (born 29 November 1998) is a Kosovan professional footballer who plays as a left winger for club Hannover 96.
+Born in Zemun, FR Yugoslavia (now Serbia), he is a former youth international for Albania and represents the Kosovo national team at senior level.

+Sahiti began his youth career with Ramiz Sadiku before joining Prishtina, and made his senior debut in 2015 with Trepça '89.
+He later moved abroad to Rabotnički, where he gained regular first-team experience, before signing for Croatian club Hajduk Split in 2018.
+Initially featuring for Hajduk Split II, he established himself in the first team, making nearly 100 league appearances and scoring 13 goals.
+During the 2020–21 season, Sahiti was loaned to Šibenik, where he enjoyed a productive spell, scoring seven goals in 33 appearances.

+In 2024, Sahiti joined Hamburger SV, continuing his career in Germany, and in 2026 he moved on loan to Israeli club Maccabi Tel Aviv.

+At international level, Sahiti represented Albania at under-19 and under-21 level before switching allegiance to Kosovo.
+He made his senior international debut for Kosovo in 2022 and has since earned multiple caps, scoring his first international goal for the national team during this period.

 Club career

 Early career and Trepça '89

-Sahiti is a product of youth team systems of Kosovan sides Ramiz Sadiku and Prishtina.
-In April 2014, Sahiti, together with his brother Suad was in the test to Belgian team Standard Liège, but unfortunately this test failed even though it was warned that they would sign contract.
-On 25 June 2015, he joined Football Superleague of Kosovo side Trepça '89.
+Sahiti is a product of the youth systems of Kosovan sides Ramiz Sadiku and Prishtina.
+In April 2014, Sahiti, together with his brother Suad, was on trial with Belgian team Standard Liège, but the trial was unsuccessful, despite earlier indications that they would sign a contract.
+On 25 June 2015, he joined Kosovo Superleague side Trepça '89.

 Rabotnički

-On 15 June 2015, Sahiti signed a two-year contract with Macedonian First Football League club Rabotnički and this transfer would become legally effective in August 2015.
-He found his brother Suad who was part of Rabotnički since September 2014.
+On 15 June 2015, Sahiti signed a two-year contract with Macedonian First League club Rabotnički, with the transfer becoming legally effective in August 2015.
+He joined his brother Suad, who had been part of Rabotnički since September 2014.
 On 17 October 2015, Sahiti made his debut in a 0–0 home draw against Bregalnica Štip after being named in the starting line-up.

 Loan at Hajduk Split II

-On 3 February 2018, Sahiti joined Croatian Second Football League side Hajduk Split II, on a six-month-long loan with a buyout clause.
-On 10 March 2018, he made his debut in a 3–0 away defeat against Gorica after coming on as a substitute at 78th minute in place of Tonio Teklić.
+On 3 February 2018, Sahiti joined Croatian Second League side Hajduk Split II on a six-month loan with a buyout clause.
+On 10 March 2018, he made his debut in a 3–0 away defeat against Gorica after coming on as a substitute in the 78th minute in place of Tonio Teklić.

 Return to Hajduk Split

 On 29 August 2018, Sahiti returned and signed a four-year contract with Croatian club Hajduk Split.
-Eleven days later, he made his debut with second team in a 2–0 home win against Kustošija after coming on as a substitute at 74th minute in place of Stanko Jurić.
-On 1 December 2018, Sahiti was named as a first team substitute for the first time in a league match against Rudeš.
-His debut with first team came on 23 February 2019 in a 0–0 home draw against Gorica after coming on as a substitute in the 68th minute in place of Anthony Kalik.
+Eleven days later, he made his debut with the second team in a 2–0 home win against Kustošija after coming on as a substitute in the 74th minute in place of Stanko Jurić.
+On 1 December 2018, Sahiti was named as a first-team substitute for the first time in a league match against Rudeš.
+His debut with the first team came on 23 February 2019 in a 0–0 home draw against Gorica after coming on as a substitute in the 68th minute in place of Anthony Kalik.